Restoration branches: Doctrines

 The works of 20th-century RLDS ministers Arthur A. Oakman and Evan Fry are significant influences on contemporary 21st-century Restoration Branches movement thought.
-Fry's radio program "Hear Ye Him", representing the church's views in the 1950s, largely continue to represent contemporary mainstream Restoration Branches theology.
+Fry's radio program "Hear Ye Him", representing the church's views in the 1950s, continue to be referred to as a source of theology by contemporary mainstream Restoration Branches.

 Priesthood

 In the RLDS church, there are Prophets (Presidents of the RLDS church), Apostles, High Priests, Bishops, Patriarchs, seventy, Elders, Priests, Teachers and Deacons.
 Although some members of the higher priesthood offices (such as High Priests, Seventy and Patriarchs) still survive within the Restoration Branches movement, for many years, the sect was only able to ordain elders, priests, teachers, and deacons due to the scattered conditions they perceived in their Church.

 There are many divisions within the Restoration Movement today: At the October 2008 United States National Conference (Joint Conference of Restoration Branches) several individuals were ordained to the office of Seventy.
 These are the first new ordinations to that office recognized by any Restoration Branches group in over 20 years.
 Others have been since called and ordained to the office of Seventy, and at the 2011 conference, several individuals were ordained to the office of High Priest.
 However, there is still debate within the Restoration Branches movement as to whether or not the ordinations were legitimate.
 This group would be known among the Restoration as JCRB supporters.
 Many of the Restoration Branches do not accept JCRB ordinations to date.

-The Conference of Restoration Elders (CRE) represents the body of the Restoration Branches that to date only are authorized to ordain men called of God to the offices of Elder, Priest, Teacher, and Deacon.
-The CRE will not organize " The Church" until they strongly receive "Revelation" and confirmation from the Lord.
-Their standpoint is The Church is the Church of Jesus Christ, and he will organize his Church as He sees fit.
+The Conference of Restoration Elders (CRE) represents the body of the Restoration Branches that to date only are authorized to "approve priesthood calls and ordain men limited to the offices of elder, priest, teacher, and deacon."
+The CRE's aim, as stated in the 1999 document "A Proclamation and Invitation to the Faithful," is to seek "divine guidance toward further reorganization."